backdrop-contrib/audiofield/README.md

 - Install this module using the official Backdrop CMS instructions at https://backdropcms.org/guide/modules

-- Visit the configuration page under Administration > Configuration > Media >
-  AudioField (admin/config/media/audiofield) to set the audio player directory.
+- (optional) Visit the configuration page under Administration > Configuration > Media > AudioField (admin/config/media/audiofield) to set the audio player directory.

 - (optional) Add audio players.
 This module will use the Google Reader MP3 Player by default, but there are several other supported players: